Southern

 NPN provides peer-to-peer exchanges, technical assistance, and financial-planning resources to arts organizations.
 We offer fiscal sponsorship for artists and art collectives, giving access to grant funds and financial support that would otherwise be unavailable to individuals or emerging groups.

-The Arts Council of Greater Baton Rouge and the National Performance Network envision a world in which artists living and working in Louisiana have the power, resources, and opportunities to thrive.
-The Get Ready program—in partnership with CERF+—provides $500 grants to individual artists and culture bearers in Louisiana who authentically reflect the many communities in our state.
-These grants will support activities that will help them prepare for emergencies, safeguard their property and artwork, and protect their creative careers.
+The National Performance Network envisions a world in which artists and culture bearers of color living and working in Louisiana have the power, resources, and opportunities to thrive.
+The Artist Get Ready Grants—in partnership with CERF+—support activities that help artists prepare for emergencies, implement safety measures to safeguard their studios and artwork, and plan to better protect their creative careers.
+BIPOC artists in Louisiana may apply for $1,500 (as individuals) or $3,000 (as groups/collectives).

-Get Ready Grants are administered by the Arts Council of Greater Baton Rouge and the National Performance Network on behalf of CERF+, with funding provided by the Mellon Foundation.
+Get Ready Grants are administered by the National Performance Network on behalf of CERF+, with funding provided by the Mellon Foundation.

 Logo for cerf+ The Artists Safety Net